ashejim/C769/_build/html/_sources/task3.md

 </iframe>
 :::

 *Most* of task 3 will update task 2 from the future to the past tense.
 As such, task 3 should be similar in length and detail to task 2.
-Differences are highlighted in the [task 3 template](task3:template) and discussed in the video.
+Review the the [task 3 examples](resources:examples) to understand what evaluators expect.
+Differences between task 2 and 3  highlighted in the [task 3 template](task3:template) and discussed in the video.
 You must update task 2 as follows:
 <div class = "tasklist">

    <input type="checkbox"> Update title page, TOC,  headers, and footers.